skpro19/bdd100k/README.md

 # BDD100K Object Detection Project

 ## Project Overview
 This project focuses on object detection using the Berkeley Deep Drive (BDD100k) dataset, which includes 100,000 images with corresponding labels for 10 detection classes.
-The project is structured around three main tasks:
+The project is structured around two main tasks:

 1. Data Analysis
-2. Model Selection and Implementation
-3. Evaluation and Visualization
+2. Evaluation and Visualization

 ## Task 1: Data Analysis